Kruze clients are twice as likely to get acquired as the average startup. Find out why here

 How much money can you save with the R&D tax credit?

-You can save about 10 percent of your eligible R&D costs up to two hundred and fifty thousand dollars per year for up to five years.
+You can save about 10 percent of your eligible R&D costs up to half a million dollars per year for up to five years.
 So, if you have about 2.5 million dollars in engineering R&D expenses for last year you can get close to a quarter of a million.
-And the amount is doubled thanks to the Inflation Reduction Act of 2022 for the tax year 2023 (which you will file for in 2024).
-Use our R&D tax credit calculator above to estimate how could save.

 How Can Startups Benefit from up to $250K to $500k in R&D Tax Credits and Deductions?